Star anise may look delicate with its star-shaped form, but don’t be fooled - it’s known for its digestive, immune, and hormone-supporting properties.

 Star anise takes center stage in Monk's Chai ingredients, a brand dedicated to crafting gluten-free chai with a focus on superior ingredients.
 Sourced from Guangxi, China, this bold, licorice-sweet spice adds a rich depth that ties the whole chai together.
 Its warm, aromatic punch perfectly complements the handcrafted mix of spices and specialty-grade tea.

 Every batch of Monk’s Specialty Chai is blended with care to capture the full essence of star anise, delivering a chai that’s smooth, fragrant, and full of character.
-And because it’s certified organic, you get all the flavor with none of the synthetic stuff—just pure, clean spice the way chai was meant to be
+Because it’s certified organic, you get all the flavour with none of the synthetic stuff—just pure, clean spice the way chai was meant to be.